 - Teamwork.
-As in Google Docs, in Figma, several users can access viewing or editing, working on the layouts together with other team members, etc. This allows all project participants to understand the context better.
-For example, a designer develops a prototype of an application, and at the same time, a UX copywriter writes texts for the interface.
+As in Google Docs, in Figma, several users can access viewing or editing, work on the layouts with other team members, etc. This allows all project participants to understand the context better.
+For example, a designer develops a prototype of an application, and at the same time, a UX copywriter writes text for the interface.

 - The tool is free for individual users.
 To get access, you need to pass the registration and start working.
-Within a free plan, your team members can view but not edit files.
+Your team members can view but not edit files within a free plan.

 4 – InVision

 With the help of InVision, both a small team and a large corporation get a powerful tool for developing a software product so that all stages can be seen and controlled by the developers, the company’s management, and even the client.

 It is based on the philosophy of Agile development and breaking down all tasks into iterations and versions.